 Are you a bit of a hoarder and do you find that it is necessary to walk into the bedroom sideways because of all of the stuff you have accumulated?
-You are not alone; many people suffer with the same problem.
+You are not alone; many people suffer from the same problem.
 This is mainly because we have become a throwaway society that doesn’t throw enough stuff away.

 Something must be done about this.
 A cramped bedroom that has clothes piled up to the ceiling is bad for relaxation and bad for your health.
-Clothes gather dust and give off fibres that will irritate an asthmatic’s lungs and dirty clothes harbor bacteria that can cause nasty skin conditions.
+Clothes gather dust and give off fibers that will irritate an asthmatic’s lungs and dirty clothes harbor bacteria that can cause nasty skin conditions.

 If you need to create more space in your bedroom, here are a few ideas that you can use to help you reach your goal.

 Unless you change your behavior, this problem cannot be cured.
 Take a long hard look at yourself and try to identify how and why you let this happen.
 Some people write out a contract for themselves, sign it, and hang it on the wall in a picture frame.
-The trick is to convince yourself to work every day at keeping your bedroom clutter free.
+The trick is to convince yourself to work every day at keeping your bedroom clutter-free.

 Raise The Bed

 By building an elevated bed, you will create room for a sofa, desk, or any other purpose underneath.
-The bed does not have to be elevated very high, usually 150cm is plenty to be able to use the space below.
+The bed does not have to be elevated very high, usually, 150cm is plenty to be able to use the space below.

 This may sound silly, but if you have a brother or sister that is open to bribery, see if they will swap with you.
 It’s worth a try at least.

 With a little ingenuity, there are many ways to create more space in your bedroom.
 Make use of these and think of some of your own.
 The results are startling.